iAbhishek91/google-cloud/Services/COMPUTE-01-compute_engine.md

 - select the **boot image** of the OS - windows and linux, also import images from other places.
 - we can also pass a **startup scripts**, to be executed when a VM boots to configure their VMs.
 - there are also **shutdown script**, there are specific time limit. *Lesser for preemptive VMs ~ 30sec*
 - Take **snapshots of the VMs** when we need to migrate to another region.
+Snapshot are incremental backups.
+Disks snapshot can be taken.
+Snapshot cant be taken for local and RAM disk.
 - Auto scaling.
 - **host maintenance** regular maintenance activity will migrate your VMs to other physical server without downtime.